bloqhead/vuepress-doc-versioning/README.md

 version of docs the user is editing.

 #### The problem
-This approach also works perfectly, except we face the same issue: how do we get the proper version string?
+This approach also gets the first step done, except we face the same issue: how do we get the proper version string?
 If we could get the path of the markdown file being processed, we could reference that as a starting point to look for a `config.js` file within the directory, or try to find and parse a frontmatter string.